mohammad0914/Pursuit-Core-CSS-Intro-Lab/README.md

 - All p tags should have 20 pixels of padding on the top and the bottom - not on the sides.
 - h1 tags should have a 30px font size
 - Lists should have 30px of padding on the left.
-- Give your page a background color.
-Then, make it a [gradient](https://cssgradient.io/)

 # Bonus